 \section{Simulations}

 In this section, we carry out simulations to quantify the performance of IGCI.
 We utilize a two dimensional navigation task and a robotic arm environment and consider scenaria of perfect and noisy state observations, as well as suboptimal trajectories.
-To evaluate the quality of the inferred constraints, we utilize a number of metrics.
-First, in a similar fashion to~\cite{chou2020learning} we report the coverage of the actual safe region and the overlap with the unsafe one.
+To evaluate the quality of the inferred constraints, we utilize the following metrics.
+Similar to~\cite{chou2020learning}, we report the coverage of the actual safe region and the overlap with the unsafe one.
 More specifically, we define the constrained and unconstrained regions as